Oil dips but hovers near three-year highs on recovery signs

 Iran said on Wednesday the United States had agreed to remove all sanctions on Iran’s oil and shipping but Washington said “nothing is agreed until everything is agreed” in talks to revive the 2015 Iran nuclear deal.

-Reporting by Ron Bousso; additional reporting by Yuka Obayashi in Tokyo; Editing by Raju Gopalakrishnan, Stephen Coates and Barbara Lewis
+Reporting by Ron Bousso; additional reporting by Yuka Obayashi in Tokyo; Editing by Stephen Coates, Barbara Lewis and Elaine Hardcastle

 Our Standards: The Thomson Reuters Trust Principles.